Samuelito78/Samuelito78/README.md

 1. [**Bridge Live Streaming Project**](https://projet-bridge.fr.to):
    - This <a href="https://projet-bridge.fr.to">webapp</a> is in construction, the user will be able to livestream multiple bridge games using RTMP & HLS while having an help to play by using openCV card recognition.
 2. [**Pizza Maker App Project**](https://github.com/Pierrafrom/PizzaMakerApp):
-   - This project was developed as a java app synced with a MariaDB database and our <a href="https://github.com/Pierrafrom/PizzaHome">website</a>.
+   - This project was developed as a java app synced with a MariaDB database and our website.
 3. [**Pizza Delivery Project**](https://github.com/Pierrafrom/PizzaDeliveryApp):
    - This project was developed in Java in order to implement different algorithm like genetic algorithm, dynamic programming and other approaches.
 4. [**Lite Trello Java**](https://github.com/Samuelito78/trellolite):